Jesse Arthars: 2023 - Return to Brisbane Broncos

 Arthars experienced a breakout season with Brisbane in 2023 as he cemented a starting position on the team and was the preferred wing option over veteran Corey Oates.
 On the 4 April 2023, Arthars resigned with the Brisbane outfit for a further three seasons. extending his deal until the end of the 2026 season.

 Arthars played a total of 20 games for Brisbane in the 2023 NRL season.
 Arthars played in Brisbane's 26-24 loss against Penrith in the 2023 NRL Grand Final.
 He has also been chosen to play for Toa Samoa, but ended up having to withdraw to attend the wedding of Jayden Nikorima.

 2024

 During Brisbane's round 9 loss against the Sydney Roosters in the 2024 NRL season, Arthars was taken from the field with a facial injury.
 It was later revealed Arthars had suffered a fractured jaw and would be ruled out for six weeks.

 Arthars played 19 games for Brisbane in the 2024 season as the club finished 12th on the table and missed the finals.

 2025

 In round 2 of the 2025 NRL season, Arthars scored a hat-trick in Brisbane's 32-22 loss against Canberra.

 In round 5, Arthars scored two tries for Brisbane in their 46-24 victory over the Wests Tigers.

 Arthars was selected as 18th man in the 2025 NRL Grand Final victory against Melbourne.
 It was the club's seventh premiership, and first since 2006.

+2026

+On 18 June, it was announced that Arthars would depart the Brisbane club at the end of the season and hours later it was confirmed that he would be joining the Catalans Dragons in the Super League for the 2027 season, on a two-year deal.